-(This welcome visit from the depths of the Great Depression was shared recently by an old family friend in Syracuse.)
+(This welcome visit from the Jazz Age was shared recently by an old family friend in Syracuse.)

 Boys Raise $2.30 by Fair and After Noisy Argument Decide to Help Charity